Sazon Seasoning

 The six Sazon seasoning ingredients you’ll need are ground coriander, ground cumin, ground annatto seed, garlic powder, onion powder, and dried oregano.

-If you’re not familiar with it, annatto is a seed from the fruit of the achiote tree, that’s ground and often used as a dye.
+If you’re not familiar with it, annatto seeds come from the fruit of the achiote tree, that’s ground and often used as a dye.
 I first discovered it a few years ago when I noticed it as a common ingredient in cheddar cheese.
-But annatto isn’t just for color.
-It has a distinct flavor too, that has a warm and earthy taste.
+But annatto isn’t just for vibrant color.
+It has a distinct flavor too that makes it a key ingredient here, that has a warm and earthy taste.

-As far as using the sazon seasoning for pulled pork, I simply rub a few tablespoons all over a boneless, tied pork shoulder, season with salt and pepper, then throw it into the slow cooker on low for about 8 hours, per my Slow Cooker Pulled Pork method (or I add it to this Smoked Pork Butt).
+As far as using the sazón seasoning for pulled pork, I simply rub a few tablespoons of the spice blend all over a boneless, tied pork shoulder, season with salt and pepper, then throw it into the slow cooker on low for about 8 hours, per my Slow Cooker Pulled Pork method (or I add it to this Smoked Pork Butt).

 Then you can shred the meat and toss it back into the juices.